-- 1. Clinical Seminar: This weekly 2-hour clinical training seminar occurs throughout the year and is presented by senior staff members and invited speakers.
+1. Clinical Seminar: This weekly 2-hour clinical training seminar occurs throughout the year and is presented by senior staff members and invited speakers.
 The seminar is intended to provide interns and fellows with information and knowledge essential for clinical and consultation work with a student population.
-The seminar is organized in training modules that address particular topics of relevance to clinical work with student populations.
-This format allows interns and fellows to explore specific issues in greater depth and provides a forum for the integration of theoretical and didactic material with clinical case examples.
-Topics include important areas such as professional and ethical issues in clinical practice, forms of short-term therapy (CBT and brief psychodynamic therapy), clinical assessment and treatment planning, crisis assessment and intervention, cultural considerations and medication, substance use, eating disorders, and trauma. - 2.
-Multicultural Seminar: This seminar combines experiential and didactic components to explore how counselor and client assumptions, backgrounds and training may influence the counseling process.
+Topics include important areas such as professional and ethical issues in clinical practice, forms of short-term therapy (CBT and brief psychodynamic therapy), clinical assessment and treatment planning, crisis assessment and intervention, cultural considerations and medication, substance use, eating disorders, and trauma.

+2. Multicultural Seminar: This seminar combines experiential and didactic components to explore how counselor and client assumptions, backgrounds and training may influence the counseling process.
 A major training assumption is that in order to do effective multicultural work, clinicians must be aware of their own assumptions and biases.
 Interns and fellows are encouraged to explore and understand how their own training and backgrounds may affect their interactions with clients.
 This seminar is offered for 2 hours every other week throughout the year.
-Interns and fellows are encouraged to utilize the understanding gained through this exploration in all of their clinical and consultation work at CPS/SOS. - 3.
-Mini Case Conference: Interns and fellows meet weekly with a Senior Staff Member to discuss clinical cases and issues.
+Interns and fellows are encouraged to utilize the understanding gained through this exploration in all of their clinical and consultation work at CAPS/SOS.

+3. Mini Case Conference: Interns and fellows meet weekly with a senior staff member to discuss clinical cases and issues.
 Special attention will be given to assessment and diagnosis to inform treatment.
 In addition, this seminar also allows interns and fellows to share any issues or concerns that may arise during the course of the internship.
 During this meeting, interns and fellows are provided with opportunities to discuss administrative and program planning issues, clinical cases, personal concerns which may be relevant to their clinical work and professional interactions.
 Interns and fellows are required to present a case presentation at least once each semester.